mezoom936/sudoku/README.md

-# sudoku solving using backtracking in Java
+# Solving Sudoku Using Backtracking in Java